davidcana/ZPT-JS/README.md

+# ZPT-JS

-Zenon Page Templates - JS (ZPT-JS) is a Javascript implementation of Zope Page Templates (ZPT).
+**Zenon Page Templates - JS (ZPT-JS)** is a Javascript implementation of Zope Page Templates (ZPT).
 Take a look at [Zope2 book](http://docs.zope.org/zope2/zope2book/ZPT.html) to learn about Zope Page Templates.

 Zenon Page Templates - JS is a Javascript API that makes it easy to modify the DOM of a HTML document with no Javascript programming, using only some custom attributes.